CarlG96/portfolio-project-5-frontend/MANUAL_TESTS.md

     * Test: The 'Click here to create an Event!' button should direct the user to the Create Event Page.
     * Result: The user is directed there.

+    * Test: When loadi the page as a logged-out user, the loading spinner for the buttons should appear.
+    * Result: The loading spinner appears.

+    * Test: When loading the page as a logged-in user, the loading spinner for the buttons should appear.
+    * Result: The loading spinner appears.

+    * Lighthouse check:

+    * Responsiveness check:

 ## Sign In Page

+* The page for signing in for already signed up users

+    * Test: A non-logged in user can access this page.
+    * Result: A non-logged in user can access this page.

+    * Test: a logged-user should be blocked from accessing the Sign In Page.
+    * Result:

 ## Sign Up Page